Spondylolisthesis Treatment in Kirkland, WA

 Many people often confuse spondylolisthesis with a herniated disc, but these two spinal issues are very different.
 A herniated disc concerns the cushioned disc that exists between the bones of the spine whereas spondylolisthesis is related to the bones themselves.

-Dr. Jung provides comprehensive treatment to patients in Kirkland, Bellevue, Seattle, and the Eastside for spondylolisthesis at his office in Kirkland, WA.
-Learn more and call our office at (425) 823-4000 to schedule your appointment today.
+Dr. Jung provides comprehensive treatment to patients in Kirkland, Bellevue, Redmond, and the Eastside of Seattle for spondylolisthesis at our spine care clinic in Kirkland, WA.
+Learn more and call our office to schedule your spondylolisthesis treatment today.

 Common Symptoms of Spondylolisthesis

 Anyone can be affected by spondylolisthesis, though athletes such as football players and gymnasts are among the most likely to encounter the condition due to their intense body movements and manipulations.

 As with many diseases and disorders of the spine, individuals with from spondylolisthesis are likely to experience:

 - Pain when walking or running